-IMPORTANT: Before purchasing any cooling vest or cooling technology, ActiveMSers recommends reading the below guide and our exclusive Cooling Vest Shootout, which featured an exhaustive battery of tests, from controlled (77 degrees in A/C) to hot (sunny 98 degrees) to real world (worn in typical situations).
-These tests have been instrumental in us reshaping our recommendations.
+IMPORTANT: Before purchasing any cooling vest or cooling technology, ActiveMSers recommends reading the below guide and our detailed review of 18 cooling vests, which features an exhaustive battery of tests and analysis.
+These tests have been instrumental in us forming our recommendations.

 With summer rearing its ugly head annually, us folks with multiple sclerosis cringe with anticipation.
 Like breakfast cereal and gravy, warm days and MS just do not mix.
 We need to stay cool to prevent our bodies from getting angry and plunging us into a seemingly endless malaise along with a list of symptoms that could rival an eight-year-old’s list of wanted presents from Santa.

 Why does this happen?
 The most common hypothesis: the more heat, the more your body’s nerve impulses can escape due to demyelination.
 Current is moving too fast and the signals become muddied, meaning a rise in MS symptoms.
 Cooling increases conductivity, prolonging the current available, meaning more current can flow through your nerves and signals are more reliable.